ArthurVal/riddle_morse/README.md

 -> MORSE:
 - First, add a new robot to the MORSE file :

-morse add robot <nameRobot> riddle_pr2
+morse add robot "objectName" riddle_pr2

 It will automatically create files corresponding to your robot (sensors/actuators of your robots and the mesh file corresponding to its shape).

 - Add the teleport actuator to your new robot.
-Open the file /riddle_pr2/src/riddle_pr2/builder/robots/<nameRobot>.py and add thoses lines under the motion actuator:
+Open the file /riddle_pr2/src/riddle_pr2/builder/robots/"objectName".py and add thoses lines under the motion actuator:

 self.teleport = Teleport()
 self.append(self.teleport)

-- You can change the mesh file that will be used by MORSE to display your robot within the /riddle_pr2/data/riddle_pr2/robots/<nameRobot>.blend file.
+- You can change the mesh file that will be used by MORSE to display your robot within the /riddle_pr2/data/riddle_pr2/robots/"objectName".blend file.

 - Open the default.py file of you morse project.
 First add at the top of the file the line:

-from riddle_pr2.builder.robots import <Namerobot>
+from riddle_pr2.builder.robots import "objectName"

 Then copy what has been done for other objects to the new one (dont forget to change names of variables !)
 /!\ Don't forget to change the initial pose of your object /!\

 -> ORK_MORSE_INTERFACE:
-First add your object to the N_OBJECT define const and add #define <NAMEOBJECT> <NUM> under other defines corresponding to the other objects.
+First add your object to the N_OBJECT define const and add #define "objectName" "NUM"> under other defines corresponding to the other objects.

 Copy each variables associated to the other objects for your object.
 You will then need to modify:
 - void callback_detection function: Add new if()else condition;